-- Consider the maximum potential discharge, - Identify 'private personnel and equipment available to respond to a discharge', and - Identify relevant agencies to be contacted.
+- Outline the response procedure for potential discharges, - Consider the maximum potential discharge, - Identify 'private personnel and equipment available to respond to a discharge', and - Identify relevant agencies to be contacted.

 The FRA regulates safety in railcar construction and inspections of rail cars are required by DOT before loading operations begin and again once the car has been loaded.
 According to the EPA's rules, railroad cars often present an issue of jurisdiction between DOT and EPA: